lock042/siril/README.md

 Translation instructions for SIRIL
 ----------------------------------
-We now use weblate for the translation of the application.
-Go to this [address](https://weblate.pixls.us/projects/siril/) and create an account.
+If you're interested in contributing to the translation of the application and documentation, we encourage you to use [Weblate](https://weblate.pixls.us/projects/siril/).
+Weblate is a powerful web-based translation tool that allows for easy collaboration and efficient translation workflow.

 Notes on SIRIL FITS image format
 --------------------------------